gatsbyjs/gatsby/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question 🤔
-about: Usage question or discussion about Gatsy.
+about: Usage question or discussion about Gatsby.
 ---

 <!--